And if so, how do I get one?

 Now, an increasing number of lenders will also accept “non-genuine savings” as a means of securing a home loan.
 This can be a lump sum paid into your account by just about anyone, and doesn't have to be saved from regular income (like a job).
 So a kindly relative or friend can now lend you a lump sum and the lender will accept that as your deposit.

 So while there are a couple of avenues to avoid it, you really do need a deposit of some kind.
-So do whatever you can to put money away and get yourself up to that magic 5% mark.
+Therefore, do whatever you can to put money away and get yourself up to that magic 5% mark.

 Call us, and we'll tell you what to do — even if we can't help you today.

-With over two decades of experience, Rapid Finance has built a reputation of matching our clients with the right lender.
+With over two decades of experience, Rapid Finance has built a reputation for matching our clients with the right lender.
 No matter your situation, we can help you find the most suitable home loan for you.

 Call 1300 467 274 to discuss your situation today.